 Starmer urges Iran and Israel to ‘step back’ after strikes targeting Tehran

-Israel launched strikes on Tehran early on Friday, rekindling fears of a full-scale conflict.
+Israel launched strikes early on Friday, rekindling fears of a full-scale conflict.

 The Prime Minister has “urged all parties to step back” after Israeli strikes targeting Iran’s nuclear programme.

-Israel launched strikes on Tehran early on Friday, rekindling fears of a full-scale conflict.
+Israel launched strikes on Tehran early on Friday, targeting the country’s nuclear programme and rekindling fears of a full-scale conflict.

+Iran’s Supreme Leader Ayatollah Ali Khamenei has warned Israel should expect “severe punishment” in response.

 Sir Keir Starmer said the Government urged “all parties to step back and reduce tensions urgently” after the strikes, adding that “now is the time for restraint, calm and a return to diplomacy”.